vovkasm/jsc-android/README.md

 - DFG JIT enabled
 - It use static libc++ and expose only C API, it makes used NDK maximally independed from other components.
 So please use latest NDK, if possible (tested with NDK 25.1.8937393).
+- It prepare ICU data as archive file (instead of .so) and place it in assets/icudt71l.dat in uncompressed state.
+Then ICU uses this data by mmap it to memory address space.
+Because icudt71l.dat in the application assets folder, developers can generate their own reduced file (see https://unicode-org.github.io/icu/userguide/icu_data/buildtool.html).

 ## Install